stepanataccolade/docsv2/sources/ci_projects.md

 #### Custom Timeout
-By default, builds that are running for over 120 minutes will time out.
-You can configure the timeout setting between 1 and 120 minutes for your project.
+By default, builds that are running for over 60 minutes (for free accounts) or over 120 minutes (for paid accounts) will time out.
+You can configure the timeout setting between 1 and 60/120 minutes for your project.

 - Click 'Edit'
-- Input a number between 1 and 120 minutes
+- Input a number between 1 and 60 (for free accounts) or 1 and 120 minutes (for paid accounts)
 - Click 'Save'
 - Once you set a custom timeout, it'll be in effect immediately
 - Click on 'Clear' to revert back to the default setting of 120 minutes